Biden announces US will increase funding to help developing nations confront the climate crisis - KESQ

 The senior administration official told CNN that Biden “has been clear that the United States will make good on our climate finance pledges, including to the Green Climate Fund,” which is the main climate financing mechanism of the UN.

-The official said that Biden’s $3.5 trillion budget bill “envisions significant new contributions to the GCF,” and that the White House will continue to work “with Treasury, Congress, and other countries on future contributions, including in the context of the fund’s second replenishment.”
+The official said that Biden’s budget request for 2022 “envisions significant new contributions to the GCF,” and that the White House will continue to work “with Treasury, Congress, and other countries on future contributions, including in the context of the fund’s second replenishment.”

 More than a decade ago, world leaders from developed countries agreed to contribute $100 billion a year to support countries in the Global South that are facing the most direct impacts of climate, a goal that was missed.
 In 2019, developed countries contributed $79.6 billion for developing countries, around $20 billion short of the $100 billion annual goal, according to a recent Organisation for Economic Cooperation and Development report.

-Note: CORRECTION: A previous version of this story mischaracterized Biden’s request for US contribution to the Global Climate Fund.
-Biden included it in his budget request for fiscal year 2022.
-This story has been updated.